Managing the financial responsibilities of family life

 Your financial behavior over the past seven years, including how much credit you have, how long you've had it and whether you pay your bills on time is information included in your credit report.
-Three credit reporting agencies — Equifax, TransUnion and Experian — maintain these reports, and lenders buy them to help them decide whether to offer you a prequalification.
-Your credit report also carries your credit score ranked between 300 and 850 that many lenders use to decide whether you are credit worthy and will you'll repay a loan.
+Three credit reporting agencies — Equifax, TransUnion and Experian maintain these reports.
+Your credit report carries your credit score ranked between 300 and 850 that lenders use to decide whether you're credit worthy and will repay your loan.
 Your credit score can also influence the interest rate you pay.
 In many cases the higher your score, the lower your interest rate.
 Your credit score is available from the three credit reporting agencies:

 Once per year, Blackhawk Bank will provide you with a FREE TransUnion Credit Report and Score, and counseling to help you fully understand it.
 For Mortgage Loan Applications, banks must pull reports from all three credit bureaus, and a fee applies.
 Developing Great Credit is a booklet that you can print to help you understand how the pieces add up that determine your FICO Credit Score.

 By starting early, when your child is in preschool or before, you can build a realistic fund through the power of compounding over many years.
 The earlier you start, the less you’ll have to save per month.

 Through Blackhawk Bank, you can access products designed to help you fund your child’s higher education.